blockchain-unica/blockapi/README.md

 # Bitcoin analytics API
-A Scala library for the development of custom analytics on Bitcoin, by [Stefano Lande](http://tcs.unica.it/members/stefano-lande) and [Livio Pompianu](http://tcs.unica.it/members/livio-pompianu).
+A Scala library for the development of custom analytics on Bitcoin, by [Livio Pompianu](http://tcs.unica.it/members/livio-pompianu), [Stefano Lande](http://tcs.unica.it/members/stefano-lande), and [Stefano Ferru](https://github.com/ferruvich).

 The library is dicussed in [A general framework for Bitcoin analytics](https://arxiv.org/pdf/1707.01021.pdf).